DrengrCoder/CppLibrary/README.md

 ### Catch.hpp

 This header file allows you to write unit tests for C++ programs and comes from the 'catch2' library.
-This has been included in the project so be used in another projects as desired, and is also used by the tests in this project.
+This has been included in the project to be used in another projects as desired, and is also used by the tests in this project.

 #### Disclaimer
 The 'catch.hpp' is not something I own or developed, and is part of the 'catch2' library to help developers build and run unit tests in C++ programs.
 I own no rights to this file and cannot guarantee its stability or security.